openebs/openebs/documentation/source/install/cloud_solutions.rst

      * One Master
      * Two Nodes

-* Run the following command in a terminal:
+* Run the following command in a terminal.

 ::